We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Treatments work best when RA is diagnosed early, so it’s important to learn the signs.
 Read on to learn everything you want to know about RA, from types and symptoms to home remedies, diets, and other treatments.

-RA is a long-term or chronic disease marked by symptoms of inflammation and pain in the joints.
+RA is a chronic disease marked by symptoms of inflammation and pain in the joints.
 These symptoms and signs occur during periods known as flares or exacerbations.
-Other times are known as periods of remission — this is when symptoms stop completely.
+Other times are known as periods of remission — this is when symptoms disappear completely.